WorkSpaceMan/jxp/docs/installation.md

 ## Requirements

 JXP runs on [Node JS](https://nodejs.org/en/).
-We support Node v10 and above, and recommend Node v12.
+We support Node v10 and above, and recommend Node v16.
+It has been tested up to Node v17.

 JXP requires a [Mongo](https://www.mongodb.com/) database server to connect to.
 You can host your own, or we also support connecting to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas), which has a free tier if you don't want to have Mongo running locally.

 JXP will also take advantage of Memcache if you have it installed, although it's not a requirement.
 We can use a local or external Memcache server.

 If you want to send out forgotten password links, you'll need an SMTP server you can connect to.

+## Running on Docker

+You can run JXP on Docker using Docker Compose.
+Just run `docker-compose up -d` and it should Just Work (tm).

 ## Installing the easy way